coopernurse/node-pool/README.md

      priorityRange : 3
  });

- // acquire connection - no priority - will go at end of line pool.acquire(function(err, client) {
+ // acquire connection - no priority - will go at front of line (same as high priority) pool.acquire(function(err, client) {
      pool.release(client);
  });